ray-project/ray/doc/source/rllib.rst

 ~~~~~~~~~~~~~~~~~~~

 To train against a custom environment, i.e. one not in the gym catalog, you
-can pass a function that returns an env instead of an env id.
+can register a function that creates the env to refer to it by name.
 For example:

 ::